Why .Net is Best Fit for IoT Projects?

 The amount of data is growing exponentially on account of the astronomical rise in the connected devices witnessed globally.
 Experts have weighed in on the solutions to handle these huge chunks of data.

-In this direction a study was published in the International Journal of Distributed Sensor Networks proposed in development of a context aware system in IoT with the use of Bayesian probabilistic models.
+In this direction, a study was published in the International Journal of Distributed Sensor Networks proposed in the development of a context-aware system in IoT with the use of Bayesian probabilistic models.

 The system is fully capable of collecting raw sensor data from the devices into knowledge by collecting, modeling, and reasoning the context to help deduce new knowledge for connected devices.